steelwheels/Canary/Document/CanaryObjectNotation.md

 - `type`: Data type of object.
 This is optional.
 When there are no type declaration, the type will be estimated by the value.
 - `values` : Value of the object.
 There are 3 kind of object:
   * Primitive value: An immediate value
-  * Collection value: Set, Array and Structure
+  * Collection value: Set, Array
+  * Class value: hierarchical value structure to map with the properties in the class
   * Script value: The text which contains script.
 The canary object notation does not define it's context.

 #### examples